 When his mother died, it was the one time a drive in his motorhome would not put my Dad at peace, so I left my boyfriend and met Dad at a small airport near the shores of Lake Superior and we flew back to Indiana together.
 It was the first time I had ever been on a plane with my father.
 As Lake Superior disappeared, we looked out the window of the plane to see the moon rising and I remembered a night in Canada during one of our summer vacations.

 It was 1969 and Neil Armstrong was about to be the first man to walk on the moon.
 We had a black and white TV with a four-inch screen that was never used on vacations, but my parents brought it out to watch this historic moment.
 All seven of us gathered around the tiny screen.
 I was only six, so I didn’t understand the significance of what was happening.
 Just after Neil Armstrong took his first step, my father quietly stepped outside the motorhome into the darkness of the Canadian skies.
 I followed him.
 Together, we stood under the massive star-filled sky and gazed up at the moon.
 It was at that moment I understood the man on the TV screen was now walking on the same moon I was gazing at.
 I remember taking my dad’s hand and feeling connected to him and to the moon.

 I reached across the seat of the airplane and put my hand on my dad’s hand.
 My dad never spoke about his feelings so neither did I, but I held his hand the whole flight home.

 Three months later, my dad had a stroke and died.
-He was fifty-nine.
+He was fifty-eight years old.